-While service fees (also sometimes referred to as convenience fees) can apply to both debit and credit card transactions, they are rarely charged in Canada.
+While service fees (also sometimes referred to as convenience fees) can apply to both debit and credit card transactions, they’re rarely charged in Canada.
 This is because card providers such as Visa, Mastercard and Amex typically don’t allow merchants to add an additional charge.
 Only a few eligible merchants can legally charge this fee on certain types of transactions in Canada.

 What are service fees or “convenience fees”?

 Whenever you buy goods or services using a debit, credit or prepaid card, the merchant will incur its own bank costs for processing that payment.
 Since service fees can’t be charged by most merchants in Canada, some merchants will cover processing costs by charging a higher price for their goods or services.
-Meanwhile, eligible merchants are allowed to cover the costs by imposing a service fee, or convenience fee, on card-based transactions.
-This may apply to either debit or credit card transactions.

 When are service fees allowed to be charged?